ingararntzen/timingdocs/docs/source/index.rst

    let ms = new MediaSync(to, video_element);

 Another important use case is consistent playback of HTML5 audio and video.
-This is achieved by connecting the video element to the timing object, using the :ref:`MediaSync` wrapper.
+This is achieved by connecting the video element to the timing object, using the *MediaSync* wrapper.

+- :ref:`mediasync`
+- :ref:`mediasync-api`

 ========================================================================